Thursday, 26th February 2004

 Phil, aka Hawk, turned from the window, sipped his coffee and stepped forward to check the background activity during the bulletin.
 Seated opposite each other across the large square table in the office were Annabel Strong and Rachel Donoghue.
 All three BTL associates watched the screen in silence.
 Annabel was making notes on a pad.

-The reporter continued, but whilst her tone was sympathetic, her eyes sparkled.
+The reporter continued, but while her tone was sympathetic, her eyes sparkled.

-‘According to eye-witnesses the escape was completed in less than five minutes.’
+‘According to eye-witnesses, the escape was completed in less than five minutes.’
 Sandra was working hard at sounding officious, but she was wide-eyed and breathless as she relayed her report.
 ‘The two large trucks used to crush the prison van had been carrying loads of concrete and other rubble.’
-The camera focused on the front truck and then panned back to a large white tarpaulin, under which could be seen the white van’s tyres.
+The camera focused on the front truck and then panned back to a large white tarpaulin, which shielded the white van.
 Apart from the escape, the stationary trucks and van had caused traffic chaos.

 ‘There has been no official confirmation of the escaped prisoner’s identity, but sources suggest Martin Cameron, the gangland enforcer, was due in court today.
 He was already serving a lengthy prison term and was expected to see it extended.’

 By the time the reporter had handed back to the newsroom, Phil had reduced the volume to a whisper.
 He dropped the remote onto the large central table.

 “At least one fatality,” he said.
 “I’ll be bloody amazed if either of those two guys survived the shunt by an eighteen-tonner.”
 He looked across the table.
 “Rachel, what’s being said online?”